 SF: What are your tips for having an exceptional visit to Napa Valley?

 KAW: If it’s your first time in Napa Valley, you have a selection of favorite wines, and you want to visit those wineries to deepen that connection, I think that’s great.
-That’s probably what most people do, but I would say that a more successful and exciting trip would balance that against the unknown, because especially in a place like Napa—this is true in a lot of wine regions—a lot of the some of the more exciting operations tend to be smaller in scale, and so therefore might not be distributed to your market, and you may not be aware of them.
+That’s probably what most people do, but I would say that a more successful and exciting trip would balance that against the unknown, because especially in a place like Napa—and this is true in a lot of wine regions—some of the more exciting operations tend to be smaller in scale, and so therefore might not be distributed to your market, and you may not be aware of them.

 “Mix up the known with the unknown, mix up the classics with the more far-flung places.”

-Being here is a good place to try new things and form relationships, so I would say that’s where you find those when you don’t know what you don’t know, right?
+Being here is a good place to try new things and form relationships.
 That’s where local experts come in handy.
 I suggest people really mix it up and get off the main drag.
-There are some big-name wineries that are fun, buzzy, and great to experience, but I also like to send people off into the far-flung corners of Napa.
+There are some big-name wineries that are fun, buzzy, and great to experience, but I also like to send people off into the far-flung corners of Napa Valley.
 There’s this whole other life up in the mountains in these places where it’s a little bit of a drive, but you are rewarded with these spectacular views.
-It gives you a better appreciation for the richness and variety of Napa’s wine landscape.
+It gives you a better appreciation for the richness and variety of the valley’s wine landscape.
 Mix up the known with the unknown, mix up the classics with the more far-flung places.
 Oftentimes, with the smaller places, you have a greater likelihood of meeting a principal of the winery.
-There’s no substitute for meeting the proprietor or the winemaker or the vineyard manager or the cellar master, somebody that’s hands-on in the creation of that wine, and I think that makes for a more enriching experience.
+There’s no substitute for meeting the proprietor or the winemaker or the vineyard manager or the cellar master—somebody who’s hands-on in the creation of that wine—and I think that makes for a more enriching experience.

-SF: Can you share a bit more about the Meadowood Napa Valley Wine Center’s programming?
+SF: Can you share a bit more about the programmingoffered by The Wine Center at Meadowood?

 Wine tasting at Meadowood Napa Valley